hmcclew/bulletjournal/README.md

 Pitch:

-This app is a weekly journal that allows the user to view and edit their tasks, event for the week.
+This application is a weekly journal that allows the user to neatly organize their tasks, events, and other relevant information for their week.
+Developed using java and javafx.
-The features include:
+User features include:

 - Week View
   The Week View displays a clear and concise overview of tasks and events for each day of the week.